Getting to Finland

-The Centre for International Mobility (CIMO) informs about the Finnish education system, the higher education institutions, Finnish culture, grants and scholarships, and many useful links.
-This is Finland
+The Finnish National Agency for Education informs about the Finnish education system, higher education institutions, Finnish culture, grants and scholarships, and has many useful links.

-Published by the Finnish Ministry of Finance.
+Published by the Digital and Population Data Services Agency.
 This is a portal for Finland's public service sector services and related information, for instance, about services for foreigners.

 Residence in Finland